-Our SENDCo is Paul Sanchez, our Deputy Headteacher.
-He is part of our dedicated Inclusion team which is led by our Inclusion Manager, Rebecca Riley, who has a strategic overview of the needs of our pupils with inclusion needs and the interventions that are in place to support these needs, and manages inclusion on a day-to-day basis to ensure the provision is in place to allow children to access their learning.
-Alongside the SENDCo and Inclusion Manager we have;
+Our SENDCo is Rebecca Riley, our Inclusion Manager.
+She leads our dedicated Inclusion team, having a strategic overview of the needs of our pupils with inclusion needs and the interventions that are in place to support these needs, and managing inclusion on a day-to-day basis to ensure the provision is in place to allow children to access their learning.
+Alongside the SENDCo/ Inclusion Manager we have;

 The Inclusion team forms just part of the highly experienced team of staff who may be involved in supporting your child at Acacias.
 Support will also be given by your child’s teacher, who will always make sure that tasks set are appropriate and accessible for your child, Teaching Assistants (TAs), who support all pupils in class and Learning Support Assistants (LSAs), who help and support individual children with their learning.

 We also, when necessary, seek support from external agencies.
 We have close links with: our link school nurse, who we can contact to advise on and assess any medical needs; Speech and Language Therapists, who can assess and support children with speech and language difficulties and refer them for support at clinic when needed; our Educational Psychologist.
-Our School Governor for SEND is currently Lynne Lowe.
+Our School Governor for SEND is currently Mrs Zaidi.